 To provide students with an understanding of color theory and applications of color so that there begins to be an informed as well as intuitive sense of seeing, mixing, and applying color and light to design problems.
 Required of art majors.
 Six hours of laboratory per week.
 Credit, three semester hours.
-(Prerequisite: ART 1433 or special permission of the instructor)
+(Prerequisite: ART 1433)

-ART 1453 Three Dimensional Design
+ART 1453 Three-Dimensional Design

-To provide students with an understanding of spatial form in three dimensions through the use of applied design elements and principles to studio problems in mixed media.
+To provide students with an understanding of spatial form in three-dimensions through the use of applied design elements and principles to studio problems in mixed media.
 Three hours lecture per week.
 Credit, three semester hours.